-Second, alternatives that capture dry-weather flows - Alternative E (Use for Treatment Wetlands) and Alternative F (WWTP Solids Management) - generally score higher than similar alternatives that use only wet-weather flows - Alternative B (Infiltration for Hydrology) and Alternative H (WWTP for Recycled Use), respectively.
+Second, alternatives that capture dry-weather flows - Alternative E (Use for Treatment Wetlands) and Alternative F (Dry Weather Diversion to WWTP for Solids Management) - generally score higher than similar alternatives that use only wet-weather flows, such as Alternative B (Infiltration for Hydrology) and Alternative H (WWTP for Recycled Use), respectively.
 Implementing systems or policies that allow more use alternatives to utilize dry-weather flows would allow them to capture and use water year-round, increasing annual capture and use volume and reducing unit cost.
 These changes would improve the overall feasibility scores for these use alternatives and could make them feasible in a shorter term than they are now.
-Alternatives may move up the feasible timeline as stormwater quality compliance goals and State-level policies for increased use of local water supplies provide greater regional drivers that "offset" the higher costs of these alternatives and incentivize inter-agency agreements.
+Alternatives may move up the feasibility timeline as stormwater quality compliance goals and state-level policies for increased use of local water supplies provide greater regional drivers that "off-set" the higher costs of these alternatives and incentivize inter-agency agreements.